Student Health Service, Department of Health, The Government of the Hong Kong Special Administrative Region

 dairy product

-• skimmed milk, low fat milk
+• low fat / skimmed milk

 • full cream cheese, full cream yoghurt